JTSDK/jtsdk64-tools/docs/setup/postinstall.md

 ## Close JTSDK64 Tools Setup

 At this point, if there were no errors or problems with the automated installers, you are ready to setup MSYS2.
-This will all be performed int the standard `JTSDK64-Tools` environment ** not** `JTSDK64-Tools-Setup`.
+This will all be performed in the standard `JTSDK64-Tools` environment **not** `JTSDK64-Tools-Setup`.

 - Close `JTSDK64-Tools-Setup` environment.
 - Proceed to the next section.